Friday, February 28, 2020

 As of 31st March 2020, As per the Ministry of Power, Govt. of India, data, India's total electricity installed capacity is 370106 MW.
 Out of which 62.8% is generated by thermal fuels such as coal (54.2%), Lignite (1.7%), Gas (6.9%), Diesel (0.1%).
 Hydro contributes 12.4% to India's total electricity installed capacity.
 Nuclear contributes 1.9%.
 And Renewable energy sources contribute 23.5%.

 Therefore, when 62.8% of electricity in India is coming from fossil fuels, then, won't that negatively impact the environment?
-Electric vehicles are brought in the market with the idea that they will reduce emissions.
+Electric vehicles are brought to the market with the idea that they will reduce emissions.
 But, facts tell us that since 62.8% of all electricity generation in India is coming from fossil fuels, then, what will be the savings on the emissions front?
 And it is certain that no major country on earth would give up on its fossil fuels.

 Secondly, it is clearly established that the process of manufacturing an electric car generates more CO2 than the process of manufacturing an IC engine car.